thin-edge/thin-edge.io_examples/StreamingAnalytics/README.md

 ## Deploying to thin-edge.io
 To deploy the project, copy the config and monitor directories from your Designer project to the /etc/tedge/apama/project directory on the Raspberry Pi.

-Alternatively, you can copy the directory here (part of this repository) if you wish to skip the Designer project steps for a quick demo.
+Alternatively, you can copy the directory [here](src/Instructions/project)  if you wish to skip the Designer project steps for a quick demo.

 # Launching the Project